RetroShare/docs/docs/developer/retrosharemobile.md

    and accept all.

 # Final check of Flutter installation
-1. In new cmd-console type:
+3. In new Console type:
 ```
    flutter doctor
 ```
    it should now tell all (but maybe chrome) is OK.

-# RetroShare mobile: Prepare project
+# RetroShare Mobile: Prepare Project
-2. Git: clone RetroShare mobile locally as RSMobileDir  (https://github.com/RetroShare/retroshare-mobile)
+1. Git: clone RetroShare mobile locally as RSMobileDir  (https://github.com/RetroShare/retroshare-mobile)
-3. Open flutter_console.bat
+2. Open Flutter Console
-4. CD to RetroShare mobile dir and type:
+3. CD to RetroShare mobile dir and type:
 ```
    flutter pub get
 ```
    to update the flutter package dependancies as need in the project.

-5. Alternative: open the RSMobileDir in Android Studio
+4. Alternative: open the RSMobileDir in Android Studio

 # Activate USB Debug Mode of the mobile
-7. in settings type usb in search
+5. in settings type usb in search
-8. select usb-debugging
+6. select usb-debugging
-9. activate it
+7. activate it
-10. Plug the mobile with usb to the pc
+8. Plug the mobile with usb to the pc
-11. if this is the frist time a dialog appears to accepts the key
+9. if this is the frist time a dialog appears to accepts the key
-12. check in flutter console if the device is available:
+10. check in flutter console if the device is available:
 ```
     flutter devices
 ```
    should now list your mobile as available

 # Run the apk on mobile
-1. load the service apk to the mobile and start it
+1. Load the service apk to the mobile and start it
 ```
    flutter run --release
 ```